 Walkways wild and high

 There are many different ways to experience the rainforest in Costa Rica.
-I couldn't convince Leanne to brave it, but I decided to test my fortitude for heights of the swingy kind on a Hanging Bridges Canopy Tour.
-I was the only one registered, so I had the naturalist guide, Reynaldo, all to myself.
+I decided to test my fortitude for heights of the swingy kind on a Hanging Bridges Canopy Tour.
+I couldn't convince Leanne to brave it and nobody else showed up, so I had the naturalist guide, Reynaldo, all to myself.

 We trekked through lush greenery on mossy paths from one swaying bridge to another.
 The elevated walkways were a breathtaking way to experience the rainforest from a unique perspective -- top down.
 At times the canopy was so close I could reach out and touch the tops of swaying palms.
 I felt their quiet supremacy.

 The shorter bridges were a breeze, but the longest ones were unsettling as they swayed enough to make keeping my balance challenging.
 The sides and 'floors'of the bridges were made of metallic mesh, so I could see what was below and all around me -- awesome and unnerving at the same time.
 One of the longest and highest spans was suspended over a rushing river far below.
 It was mostly eyes ahead as I cautiously inched my way to the far side.

 Reynaldo's passion for the rainforest and all of its creatures was contagious.
 He pointed out snakes, tarantulas, toads, finches, 'walking trees' and symbiotic insect/plant living arrangements.
 He could hardly contain his excitement when we came across a rare species of caterpillar on a tree trunk, and later a group of tiny frogs mating near a waterfall.
 Both were rare sights, he said.
 He snapped photos and consulted his field guide to confirm and record the sightings.
 I felt like a naturalist in training.